-6th thru 9th tardy - the student will be assigned 1 full day of in-school suspension (ISS).
+6th-9th tardy - the student will be assigned in school suspension (ISS).

 Primary/Elementary School Tardy Procedures

 All students are expected to arrive to school on time and be inside their class-room before the tardy bell rings.
 Students who are late to school receive consequences if the behavior continues.
 Students who are continually late may expect the following on a semester basis: